AlizaSaadi/LEAF---DATASETS/README.md

 - Precipitation
 - Surface pressure
 - Cloud cover

----

-## Google Earth Engine

-Satellite-derived environmental products including:

-- Normalized Difference Vegetation Index (NDVI)
-- Land Surface Temperature (LST)

----

-## Wind Data

-Monthly averaged atmospheric measurements including:

 - Wind speed
 - Wind direction

-These variables are used to estimate potential wind-assisted locust migration between districts.
+---

+## NASA AppEEARS

+NASA's Application for Extracting and Exploring Analysis Ready Samples (AppEEARS) was used to obtain remotely sensed environmental variables from MODIS products, including:

+- Normalized Difference Vegetation Index (NDVI) - measured at 1Km, 16 days granuality - MOD13A2.061
+- Land Surface Temperature (LST) - measured at one day, 1 km granuality - MOD11A1.061

+Monthly district-level summary statistics (mean, median, minimum, maximum, and standard deviation) were derived from these products.

 ---